lsurco-t/Libft/README.md

 To remove both object files and the compiled library (libft.a), use: **make fclean**

 To clean, recompile the library, and build it again: **make re**

-After compiling the library, you can run the tests to validate your implementations: **make tests**

 ## Authors:
 **lsurco-t**